lakbychance/resync/frontend/development/JavaScript/README.md

-- Is JS synchronous or asynchronos ?
+- Is JS synchronous or asynchronous ?
-- How JS achieves asynchronos behaviour ?
+- How JS achieves asynchronous behaviour ?
 - How does setTimeout works since JavaScript is single threaded ?
 - How does garbage collection takes place in JS ?
 - What is NaN in JS ?
 Give example ?